dennisXZX/web-developer-notes/Typescript.md

 #### Compile Typescript to Javascript

-compile one file
+compile a Typescript file

 ```
 tsc fileName.ts
 ```

-set up a tsconfig.json to monitor a Typescript project folder
+set up a tsconfig.json to monitor the whole Typescript project folder.

 ```
+// create a default config file
 tsc --init

 // now using command tsc will automatically look for any .ts files and convert them into .js ones